framps/raspiBackup/.github/ISSUE_TEMPLATE/problem-report.md

 ---

-Don't forget to select all items below when you finished your problem report to confirm you executed all items.
+Don't forget to select all items below when you finished your problem report to check and confirm you followed all steps.

 * [ ] I checked whether my message was listed on the messages page and the suggested action fixes your issue?
 [English](https://linux-tips-and-tricks.de/en/rmessages) - [German](https://linux-tips-and-tricks.de/de/fehlermeldungen)
 * [ ] I provided first line from output of `sudo raspiBackup.sh --version` or `sudo raspiBackupInstallUI.sh -h`